-This case is described in Figure 4.24 below and implies, apreconditions a precondition, that an ongoing Service Level Connection between the AG and the HF shall exist.
+This case is described in Figure 4.24 below and implies as a precondition that an ongoing Service Level Connection between the AG and the HF shall exist.
 If this connection does not exist, the AG shall autonomously establish the Service Level Connection using the proper procedure as described in Section 4.2.